CommonRoad/commonroad-scenario-designer/crmapconverter/opendriveconversion/README.md

 scenario = network.export_commonroad_scenario()
 ```

 The out put is a CommonRoad sceario object.
+Which can then be written to file.
+You can do editing or analysis using any methods in CommonRoad.